SandRidge investor seeks possible sale, ouster of CEO

 "Mr. Ward assured us, in a meeting earlier this year, that SandRidge did not have the poor corporate governance practices employed at Chesapeake Energy," Singh wrote.
 "As we subsequently examined the claims he made to us in that meeting, we have come to believe these statements were disingenuous, at best."

-Some of TPG-Axon's criticisms of Ward were centered on a program that allowed the executive to buy stakes in the company's oil and gas wells.

-According to a SandRidge filing, the company paid $67.3 million in October 2008 to buy the stakes in wells that Ward had acquired since joining the company.
-At that time, the United States was in the middle of a financial crisis and SandRidge's shares had plummeted more than 80 percent from their all-time peak above $68 per share reached that summer.

-A similar well program at Chesapeake has also drawn ire from its investors.
-In April, Reuters reported McClendon, Chesapeake's CEO, arranged to borrow more than $1 billion using as collateral well interests granted to him as a corporate perk.
+In April, Reuters reported that McClendon, Chesapeake's CEO, arranged to borrow more than $1 billion using as collateral well interests granted to him as a corporate perk.

+The lender, EIG Global Energy Partners, is also a major investor in Chesapeake, a situation that governance experts and analysts said may create a conflict of interest.

-McClendon's well program is under scrutiny by the U.S. Securities and Exchange Commission and the company has said it will no longer grant McClendon well interests beginning in 2014.
+The loan news stirred anger among the company's investors and McClendon's well program is under scrutiny by the U.S. Securities and Exchange Commission.
+The company has said it will no longer grant McClendon well interests beginning in 2014.

-Reuters also reported McClendon, who has since been stripped of his title as chairman of Chesapeake, and Ward ran a hedge fund on the side that traded in the same commodities produced at Chesapeake and SandRidge for at least four years between 2004 and 2008.
+McClendon was also stripped of his title as chairman of Chesapeake and the company's investors now control the nine-member board of directors.

-Ward told Reuters in May that he continued to trade his own personal cash in commodity markets and that he saw "no conflict of interest.

 Singh, the former co-head of Goldman Sachs Group Inc's (GS.N) proprietary trading desk, Principle Strategies, founded TPG-Axon Capital Management in late 2004 after a 14-year career at the investment bank.